CHDS alumna investigates “Faux Families” on the Southern Border

 As a DHS-ICE Homeland Security Investigator, that’s what Center for Homeland Defense and Security (CHDS) alumna Monica Mapel, Assistant Special Agent in Charge, is tasked with investigating.
 “I am challenged with huge political and social issues and these needed sound research and execution of facts to push through for solutions,” she summarized.
 Mapel credits her CHDS education as one of the reasons she is able to investigate this potential shift in immigration trends with an unbiased approach.
 Mapel received a Master of Arts in Security Studies from CHDS in 2014 (master’s cohort 1205/1206) and her thesis was titled “Protecting Those Who Protect Us: Federal Law Enforcement Deconfliction.”
 Her thesis research focused on federal law enforcement deconfliction processes within the United States and proposed solutions that reduce federal law enforcement inefficiencies while saving lives.
 In her current position, Mapel’s everyday work involves reviewing operational plans for a HIDTA (High Intensity Drug Trafficking Area) group.
 “In every single ops plan, there is a requirement that a deconfliction should take place.
 I’m kind of a stickler, like most of us, and my guys know that I won’t sign off until I actually see the deconfliction occur.
 I think it’s critically important that all agencies do that.
 ICE always does it and we really believe that safety should always come before anything that’s case related.
 Ensuring justice isn’t a competition.”

 While working with Homeland Security Investigations (HSI), Mapel has encountered many cases that have potential to affect the social fabric of our nation.
 Some of her more notable investigations of late include U visa victim fraud and the tractor trailer smuggling case in San Antonio, TX that resulted in 10 deaths.
 The U visa process helps law enforcement agencies investigate and prosecute cases of domestic violence, sexual assault, trafficking of aliens and other crimes committed against immigrants.
-The entire purpose of the program is to provide temporary citizenship for victims that could be helpful to law enforcement or government officials in the investigation or prosecution of criminal activity.
+The entire purpose of the program is to provide temporary residency for victims that could be helpful to law enforcement or government officials in the investigation or prosecution of criminal activity.
 Mapel’s job was to ensure that the true victims were receiving the benefits instead of someone else fraudulently claiming to be a victim or falsely pretending to be the victim.
 A maximum of ten thousand U visas are authorized each year.
 But she would be the first to tell you that she doesn’t do it alone, “It requires lots and lots of listening.
 And, partnerships between all elements of the Department of Homeland Security (DHS).”
 Strategically positioned within U.S. Immigration and Customs Enforcement (ICE), HSI is the largest investigative arm of DHS, operating out of 26 principal field offices nationwide and 67 foreign offices in 47 countries.

 As the Assistant Special Agent in Charge for the San Antonio region, Mapel is constantly looking for vulnerabilities in the immigration process, such as the one created or revealed by reported Faux Families.
 “We have a responsibility all the way from Waco, Texas to the Southern Border of Mexico and from the Gulf across to Del Rio, Texas.
 So we have a really big triangle pie wedge of south Texas.”
 Mapel has been doing this type of work for over 32 years.
 The first 16 years was in Chicago with the former Department of Justice Immigration and Naturalization Service (INS) focusing on immigration work such as foreign transnational gangs, immigration benefits fraud, human trafficking, and terrorism until the split in 2003 when ICE became an entity and an agency.
 Since then, she has been with HSI at the San Antonio office.
 “I was immediately given two field offices in Eagle Pass and Del Rio, Texas, which gave me a huge firehose approach to customs law and it was a lot to take on at first—but I had a very quick learning curve due to my previous assignment.”